benmfaul/XRTB/README.md

 CONFIGURING THE BIDDER.
 =====================================
-After loading the database in Redis, you need to configure the bidder, start it, and load at least one campaign into the system
+After loading the database in aerospike, you need to configure the bidder, start it, and load at least one campaign into the system

 In order to run the bidder, you will need to load a campaign into the bidders memory and setup some operational parameters.
 These parameters are stored in a JSON file the bidder uses when it starts.
 There is a sample initialization file called
 "./Campaigns/payday.json' you can use to get started.
 The file describes the operational parameters of the bidder.